aminulmizi/aminulmizi.github.io/_projects/Night-Light-Rocket.md

 </figure>

 <h4>Using a silicone mould</h4>
 <p>Making the clay mold from hand was not easy and it did not look right.
-So using acrylic, I laser cutted 2 shapes to use as a support system to mold the clay around from.
+So using acrylic, I laser cut 2 shapes to use as a support system to mold the clay around from.
 <figure>
     <img src="https://i.imgur.com/Wc9uhPz.png?1" alt="process of building nose cone" style="width:400px;height:200px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Constructing support frame</strong></figcaption>